mikolajkania/mikolajkania.github.io/_posts/2019-01-02-all-you-need-to-know-about-string-performance-in-java.md

 ### Strings are immutable objects

-The heart of String object is array which stores its content.
+The heart of String object is an array which stores its content.
 String is wrapping it and prevents from changing, offering multiple methods that returning new String as a result of computation.

 {% highlight java %}
 /** Before Java 9 */